Topics in Anesthesia

 Dining in Greater Miami is fresh on many levels.
 The seafood served tonight was still swimming this morning.
 Before cruises from Miami, visitors enjoy Florida lobster, grouper, mahi-mahi, pompano, snapper, and stone crabs.
 The go-to lunch is a Cuban sandwich, and the coffee is Cuban, too.
 Enjoy anything orange—slices, juices, sauces, marmalades, and dressings.
 More fruits include mango, papaya, jackfruit, avocado, and passion.
 The must-have dessert is sweet, tart, creamy, key lime pie, made from yellow key limes, not green Persian limes.
 Take advantage of Miami cruises to indulge.

-Monday, December 15 - Nassau, Bahamas - Docked
+Monday, December 15 - At Sea

 Tuesday, December 16 - At Sea